Ethnic Rhinoplasty Overview

-A: Ethnic rhinoplasty is nose surgery for non-Caucasian patients.
-Dr. Kulbersh has a thorough understanding of different facial structures and aesthetics across all races and can produce results that improve the appearance of the patient’s nose while still maintaining their ethnic identity.

-A: Ethnic nose rhinoplasty benefits patients who want to improve the shape or size of their nose without losing their cultural identity.
-Dr. Kulbersh’s detailed approach to rhinoplasty in ethnic patients provides them with results that are tailored to their cultural ideals of beauty.

-A: During your consultation with Dr. Kulbersh, you will spend a significant amount of time discussing your goals for your ethnic rhinoplasty surgery.
+A: During your consultation with Dr. Kulbersh, you will spend a significant amount of time discussing the goals of your ethnic rhinoplasty surgery.
 Dr. Kulbersh will ask you questions about your lifestyle and health history to make sure you are a good candidate for nose surgery.
 Additionally, he will evaluate your health status, examine your face and discuss surgery options.
 Finally, he will answer all of your questions and address all of your concerns about the surgery and your likely outcomes.

 A: The nose takes a significant amount of time to heal after a rhinoplasty nose job.
 After a month you will start to see the results of your ethnic rhinoplasty.
 The swelling will continue to improve over one year.

 A: Most people will not be able to tell you have had a rhinoplasty.
 Many of Dr. Kulbersh’s patients have an improved facial appearance, however their friends and family can’t figure out exactly why.
 The mark of a good nose job is a beautiful appearance without the new nose being the obvious source of the new look.

-Amended wording:

-Ethnic Rhinoplasty Overview